salilkanade/NYCTaxiWebApp/README.md

-# Real Time Taxi Flight Visualization w/ Azure Stream Analytics, Azure Functions, and SignalR
+# Real-time Data Visualization w/ Azure Stream Analytics, Azure Functions, and SignalR

 ## What we will cover